-The following management's discussion and analysis, prepared as of October 20, 2014, should be read in conjunction with the audited consolidated financial statements and accompanying notes of Fission Uranium Corp. (the "Company" or "Fission Uranium") for the year ended June 30, 2014.
-The reader should also refer to the audited consolidated financial statements for the year ended June 30, 2013 which have been prepared under the continuity of interest basis of accounting as described below, as well as Management's Discussion and Analysis for that year.
+The following Management's Discussion and Analysis, prepared as of December 1, 2014, should be read in conjunction with the unaudited condensed consolidated interim financial statements and accompanying notes of Fission Uranium Corp. (the "Company" or "Fission Uranium") for the three month period ended September 30, 2014.
+The reader should also refer to the audited consolidated financial statements for the year ended June 30, 2014, as well as Management's Discussion and Analysis for that year.

-The Company's consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC") and the former Standing Interpretations Committee ("SICs") as at June 30, 2014.
+The Company's condensed consolidated interim financial statements have been prepared in accordance with International Accounting Standard 34 Interim Financial Reporting ("IAS34") using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC") and the former Standard Interpretations Committee ("SICs") as at September 30, 2014.